-and checking the returned line_count/1 property to find if there's any offset to the source file number of the predicate clause that you want to trace.
+Check the returned line\count/1 property to find if there's any offset to the source file number of the predicate clause that you want to trace.
 This issue, if present, usually only affects the first predicate clause.

-Clause breakpoints are currently not available when using XSB as the Prolog backend compiler.
+Clause breakpoints are currently not available when using XSB as this backend doesn't provide line information.